cdiggins/plato/README.md

 * `Negative` -> `-`
 * `Not` -> `!`

+## Type Inference

+Plato supports a limited form of type inference.
+Plato supports generics (types with parameters), but type parameters are not specified explicitly: they are inferred based on the function definition.

 ## Features that Plato does not have

 Plato does not have many features found in common object-oriented languages.